DebonairSM/eu-to-na-fila/docs/USE_CASES.md

 - "Atender" button toggles customer service status (waiting ↔ serving)
 - Responsive grid layout adapts to screen size (3 columns → 2 columns → 1 column)
 - Header and item sizes scale appropriately for different displays
+- Check-in button opens modal for quick customer entry at the display
+- QR code allows customers to scan and join from their phones
+- Queue displays all customers with scrolling (no hidden indicator)
+- Serving customers appear at bottom of queue to save space at top

 ## 11. Staff Login